Bishopstoke F.C.: Hampshire League record 1993-2002

 The club then became known as Bishopstoke WMC and returned to the Southampton League, where in order to rebuild, they voluntarily dropped down to Junior Division 1.
 After a spell playing at Bishopstoke Rec, a new home ground was found at the better equipped Lapstone Park in Fair Oak.
 In 2008 they regained their Premier Division status, and remained there until a poor start prompted their withdrawal early in 2015/16 campaign.

+Phoenix club

 After a spell of inactivity, the club was revived for a third time, initially as a Sunday side.
-In 2025 they relocated again to Priory Park at nearby Bishops Waltham, reverted back to being simply known as Bishopstoke and returned the Southampton League.
+In 2025 they relocated again to Hoe Lane at nearby Bishops Waltham, reverted to being simply known as Bishopstoke and returned to the Southampton League.